HimishaChowdary/Ai-Teacher/README.md

 - Very long PDFs are trimmed to the first ~12,000 characters to keep the request within a reasonable size — good for a single chapter or a set of notes, not an entire textbook.
+- Google frequently updates/retires Gemini model names — if you get a "model not found" error, check aistudio.google.com/models for the current model name and update it in `app.py`.
 ## Possible next steps

 - Add OCR support for scanned PDFs (e.g. via `pytesseract`)